 The insane manager of the supermarket that you have to fight - "THIS IS MY STOOOOOOORRREEEEE!"

 It was more of a Large Ham moment that showed how crazy the manager was.
 "NOT ON MY WAAAAAATCH!"

 "I'm...a...zombieeeee..."
 Yah, yah...hurry up already, I've got survivors to save.

-And let's not forget the classic line "We need to retard the zombification process."
+The classic line "We need to retard the zombification process."

 On top of all that, the main character will wear the same clothes in cutscenes as he wears during gameplay.
 This means that many serious, dramatic moments can be spoiled by having Frank West wearing a Hawaiian shirt.
 Or a Servbot mask.
 Or a cocktail dress.